 , the pre-health professions honor society.

-Two of our faculty members serve as the main Pre-Health Professions Advisors for students interested in pursuing careers in medicine, dentistry, optometry, pharmacy, physical therapy, occupational therapy, and veterinary medicine.
+One of our faculty members serves as the Pre-Health Professions Advisor for students interested in pursuing careers in medicine, dentistry, optometry, physician assistant, pharmacy, physical therapy, occupational therapy, and veterinary medicine.
 Visit that webpage

 for more information.

-For more specific information about the programs offered by our department, please contact us via email at firstname.lastname@example.org
+For more specific information about the degrees offered by our department, please contact us via email at firstname.lastname@example.org